adfinis/virtesk/doc/goldimage.rst

 ::

     rem Tell Windows where to find its Unattended Setup Config file.
 Common values include a:\sysprep.inf,  a:\Autounattend.xml, a:\Unattend.xml.
-For amoothei-vdi, a:\sysprep.inf should be used. rem See also:
+For virtesk-vdi, a:\sysprep.inf should be used. rem See also:
     rem     * /etc/ovirt-engine/osinfo.conf.d/ on RHEV/Ovirt Manager
     rem       os.windows_7.sysprepFileName.value = sysprep.inf